rhhayward/attiny88-hvpp/README.md

 The code has been tested on a breadboard, and the original pcb has been validated to work.
 There were two changes made since ordering: 1.
-The attiny88 footprint was not wide enough, so it was widened.
-2. The 12v source had left and right reversed - the pcb now has that fixed.
+The attiny88 footprint was not wide enough, so it was widened in REV002.
+2. The 12v source had left and right reversed - that is fixed in REV003.

 Caveat emptor:  If you order PCBs from this, be prepared for them not to work.
 You have been warned.